rainbowbismuth/gbg/src/projects/celeste/README.md

 or Madeline use more.
 In both cases I think these could be done with some special handling & overlapping sprites.

+It looks like you can write to palette data during vblank & hblank?

 # Link to Pico-8 cartridge

 https://www.lexaloffle.com/bbs/?tid=2145